Devpro-Software/licensify/README.md

 - `POST /validate` - Verify a license signature
   - Accepts a signature object
   - Verifies both cryptographic signature and license status
+  - Can be called from client devices or untrusted infrastructure

 ---